vimtaai/gumdrop/README.md

 ```

 Static resources (e.g. images) can be loaded from any folder that is served by your file server, paths are relative to `index.html`.

+### Using with GitHub Pages

+You can use **Gumdrop** with [GitHub Pages](https://pages.github.com) as it can serve as a static file server.
+To prevent GitHub Pages from trying to transform your site with Jekyll add an empty `.nojekyll` file to the root of your site.

 ## Prerequisites